 Since 1994 Richard V. Piacentini has led the green transformation of Phipps Conservatory and Botanical Gardens.
 Richard is interested in the important connection between people and plants, particularly as it relates to human and environmental wellness.
-He serves as Chair of the International Living Future Institute™ (ILFI) board, and on the board of the Waldorf School of Pittsburgh.
+He is a past chair of the International Living Future Institute™ (ILFI) board, and serves on the board of the Waldorf School of Pittsburgh.
 He is also the recipient of numerous professional honors, including ILFI and U.S. Green Building Council leadership awards, and is a past president of the American Public Gardens Association.
 Richard has a BS in Pharmacy from the University of Rhode Island, an MBA from Virginia Commonwealth University and a MS in Botany from the University of Connecticut.

 Director, Development Campaign

 Since 2002 Greg has overseen transformational growth in capital and operating development campaigns while assisting the Board of Trustees’ Development, Trusteeship, Nominating and Executive committees.
 Previously he was Director of the Diocese of Pittsburgh Foundation and diocesan annual, capital and gift planning functions.
 Greg began his nonprofit career with the national headquarters of the American Bar Association while attending the University of Chicago.